ecsalomon/summaryPlotting/readme.md

 In this example, the individual responses are from unique participants in a single study, each providing a response for each of thirteen items in a survey (gray diamonds).
-The summary is the mean and standard deviation of these responses for each item (blue dots and error bars).
+The summary is the mean and 95% confidence interval for these responses for each item (blue dots and error bars).
 However, the thirteen items could just as easily be dependent variables from thirteen different studies in a meta-analysis (with each participant's response + a summary for each study) or